Createdd/Writing/2022/articles/setupNewMac.md

 iTerm is basically a better terminal with configurable options.
-A list of features can be found on their offical docs: https://iterm2.com/features.html
+A list of features can be found on their official docs: https://iterm2.com/features.html

 Then, I change a few settings:
 1. in General > Closing: I remove the confirmation of closing iTerm.
 It always blocks a restart and I didn't have any usecase that the confirmation saved anything.